tnakatani/cs6601_assignment_2/README.md

 ### The Game

-The rules of 2 Queen's Isolation are simple.
-There are two players, four game pieces and a 7-by-7 grid of squares.
-At the beginning of the game, the first player places both the pieces on any two different squares.
-From that point on, the players alternate turns moving both the pieces like a Queen in chess (any number of open squares vertically, horizontally, or diagonally).
-When the piece is moved, the square that was previously occupied is blocked.
-That square can not be used for the remainder of the game.
-The piece can not move through blocked squares.
-The first player who is unable to move any one of the queens loses.
+The rules of Sumo Isolation are simple.
+There are two players, each with his own game piece, and a 7-by-7 grid of squares.
+At the beginning of the game, the first player places his piece on any square.
+The second player follows suit, and places his piece on any one of the available squares.
+From that point on, the players alternate turns moving their piece like a Queen in chess (any number of open squares vertically, horizontally, or diagonally).
+When the piece is moved, the square that was previously occupied is blocked, and can not be used for the remainder of the game.
+A queen can not move through blocked squares.
+She can, however, move into a position occupied by another queen, in which case the other queen is pushed one cell back (into the direction of movement).
+This is called a 'push' and when your queen is pushed out of the 7x7 grid, you lose.
+You cannot push a queen if the cell behind her is blocked.
+The first player who is unable to move his queen loses.